Last Updated: August 26, 2021

 - Don't invest in dry-cleaning.
 Go for clothes that can be easily washed.

 - Downplay impulsive shopping sprees.
-Buy only what is absolutely required.
+Buy only what is required.

 - Buy all the necessities in bulk.
-This will save money in the longer run.
+This will save money in the long run.
 Also, look for discount coupons, they will make grocery purchases a lot cheaper.